 Remember that many adjustments for one audience might increase the CPC for users from that audience.
 For example, if we set an adjustment for location, device type, and audience: this is called audience overlap.

-6. Devices, location, time
+6. Devices, Location, Time

-All of the above are segments available to rate adjustments.
+All of the above are segments available for rate adjustments.
 The general principle of bid adjustments is simple: the higher your bid for the most productive place, time, or device in terms of sales, the higher your ad will rank in the SERP, which means the more conversion clicks you will get.
-Here is an example of devise adjustment:
+Here is an example of a devise adjustment: